Butterfly Garden Seed Gift Pack Pollinator Mix 1 of Perennial Flowers to Attract Wildlife at Home.

 The best way to invite wildlife and butterflies to your garden is to fill it with lots and lots of colorful annual and perennial flowers.

-Monarch butterflies are particularly attracted to milkweed and these plants play an important role in their lifecycle.
+Butterflies are particularly attracted to milkweed and these plants play an important role in their lifecycle.

 Keeping their preferences in mind I have tried and tested the following seed mix and have been thrilled with the results for several seasons in my own urban oasis.